Taking the practical test with an Autism Spectrum Disorder (ASD)

 - Give you a pass certificate

-- Ask you if you want your full licence to be sent to you automatically – you must give the examiner your provisional licence if you want to do this
+- Ask you if you want your full licence to be sent to you automatically – you’ll need to give the examiner your provisional licence if you want to do this

 Apply for your full driving licence within 2 years of passing your test if you don’t want to get your licence automatically.

 You may also want to consider a Pass Plus course.
 This will help you get used to driving without the support of dual controls, and will show you how to drive on motorways.
-The course can take as little as a day, and many instructors provide it at an affordable rate – so check if your instructor can deliver it for you!
-It will provide you with greater confidence in your driving ability, and give you that last bit of extra practice with an instructor before starting to drive independently.
+The course can take as little as a day, and many instructors provide it at an affordable rate – so check if your instructor can help you out.
+It will boost your confidence in your driving ability, and give you that last bit of extra practice with an instructor before starting to drive independently.

 If you haven’t passed…

 Don’t worry – the examiner will tell you what faults you made.
 If you decide that you want to book another test, you can bear these faults in mind and have more driving lessons to help you overcome these issues.
-You will have to pay again and you’ll have to choose a date at least 10 working days away.
+You’ll have to pay again and choose a date at least 10 working days away.

 You can start driving straight away when you’ve passed your test.
-You do not need to wait for your full licence to arrive.
+You don’t need to wait for your full licence to arrive.

 Contact the DVSA if your full licence hasn’t arrived 3 weeks after you applied for it.

-If you’ve passed and you want to borrow someone else’s car to carry on driving, Veygo offer Car Sharing Insurance where you can get temporary cover on a friend, family member, or colleague’s car for as little as 1 hour!
-Click here to see more!
+If you’ve passed and you want to borrow someone else’s car to carry on driving, we might be able to help you out with temporary insurance to borrow a friend or family member’s car for as little as 1 hour.